Why charter a yacht and sail the Eastern Peloponesse?

 Why visit Plaka?

 Leonidio, more commonly known as “Plaka,” was named after the chapel of Saint Leonidas.
 One of the most striking things about Plaka is the imposing red rock that stands above the small town.
 Today, the town attracts rock climbers from around the world who come to scale the cliffs.
+An adventurous activity to add to your yacht charter in Greece, if you are so inclined.

 Nearby Attractions and Events